escobard/integration-tests/README.md

 `npm run test nameOfTestFile`

+### Run all available tests

+`npm run test`

 ### Run all available tests in order

 Tests will run in the order outlined in the [/tests/testInOrder.test.js](/tests/testInOrder.test.js) file.

 `npm start`

-### Run tests in watch mode
+### Run tests in watch mode - recommended for development

-Re-reruns all available tests with every file update.
+Re-reruns tests when a test file is updated.
 It is recommended to use watch mode when developing tests.
 Find out more at [Jest's watch mode documentation](https://jestjs.io/docs/en/cli#--watch).

 ### Run tests in a Docker container